General terms and conditions

 • interest in accordance with the provisions of article 5 of the Act of 2 August 2002 on combating late payment in commercial transactions;

-• a contractual compensation equalling 10% of the unpaid amounts with a minimum of € 250.
+• a conventional compensation, the amount of which is fixed at 10% of the unpaid amounts with a minimum of EUR 250.00.

 7.3 Advance payments